huggingface/dataset-viewer/docs/source/duckdb_cli_select.md

-# Query public, gated and private datasets
+# Query datasets

 Querying datasets is a fundamental step in data analysis.
 Here, we'll guide you through querying datasets using various methods.

-There are [different ways](https://duckdb.org/docs/data/parquet/overview.html) to select your data.
+There are several [different ways](https://duckdb.org/docs/data/parquet/overview.html) to select your data.

-Using `FROM` syntax:
+Using the `FROM` syntax:
 ```bash
 FROM 'hf://datasets/jamescalam/world-cities-geo/train.jsonl' SELECT city, country, region LIMIT 3;